thecoolman87/IntelliJ-AI-Prompt-Generator/README.md

 Access plugin settings via the gear icon in the prompt generator dialog:

 - **Prompt Section Headers**: Customize the prompt section headers for project files and additional context
-- **Default Prompt**: Set a default prompt head that appears each time you open the generator

 ## Copyright & License